Is an EPIC life really possible after a divorce or breakup?

 What you are struggling with in your daily life:

-Putting on a happy face and pretending you have it all together, especially for your kids.
+Putting on a happy face and pretending you have it all together.
+For your friends, at work, and especially for your kids.

 What worry secretly keeps you up at night: